Harwich: Architecture

 The Pier Hotel of 1860 and the building that was the Great Eastern Hotel of 1864 can both been seen on the quayside, both reflecting the town's new importance to travellers following the arrival of the Great Eastern Main Line from Colchester in 1854.
 In 1923, The Great Eastern Hotel was closed by the newly formed LNER, as the Great Eastern Railway had opened a new hotel with the same name at the new passenger port at Parkeston Quay, causing a decline in numbers.
 The hotel became the Harwich Town Hall, which included the Magistrates Court and, following changes in local government, was sold and divided into apartments.

 Also of interest are the High Lighthouse (1818), the unusual Treadwheel Crane (late 17th century), the Old Custom Houses on West Street, a number of Victorian shopfronts and the Electric Palace Cinema (1911), one of the oldest purpose-built cinemas to survive complete with its ornamental frontage and original projection room still intact and operational.

 There is little notable building from the later parts of the 20th century, but major recent additions include the lifeboat station and two new structures for Trinity House.
 The Trinity House office building, next door to the Old Custom Houses, was completed in 2005.
 All three additions are influenced by the high-tech style.

+Governance

+There are three tiers of local government covering Harwich, at parish (town), district and county level: Harwich Town Council, Tendring District Council, and Essex County Council.
+The town council is based at Harwich Guildhall at 11 Church Street.

+Administrative history

+The town was granted its first borough charter in 1318.
+It was administered by a portreeve until 1604 when a new charter formally incorporated the borough and established a council led by a mayor.
+From 1604 the borough also served as a constituency for parliamentary elections, as the Harwich parliamentary borough.

+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
+From at least the 1604 charter, the borough had covered the two parishes of Harwich St Nicholas and Dovercourt.
+In 1925 the two parishes were merged into a single parish of Harwich matching the borough.

+The borough of Harwich was abolished in 1974 under the Local Government Act 1972, when the area became part of the new Tendring district.
+A successor parish called Harwich was created as part of the 1974 reforms, covering the area of the abolished borough, with its parish council taking the name Harwich Town Council.